-mailing list and would like a copy just let us know.
+mailing list and would like a copy just contact us to let us know.

 Japan Prayer CD - We are now able to offer in CD form an updated version of the prayer handbook Operation Japan.

 This is an excellent prayer resource which highlights key needs and issues facing Japan as well as information on each prefecture there.
 See details of the CD in our bookshop and order a copy by clicking here.